|

 - Princess

-Anne in 1973 to open “Van Den Burghs” and
+Anne in 1973 to open “Van Den Burghs”

 - The

-late Princess Diana in 1985 who opened the “Disabled
+late Princess Diana in Nov 1985 who opened the “Disabled

-Housing Trust”. (now “The Disabilities Trust”).
+(now “The Disabilities Trust”)

 - The

-“Triangle Leisure Centre” and visited Burgess
+the “Triangle Leisure Centre” and visited

-Hill Town Council's “Help Point”
+Burgess Hill Town Council's “Help Point”

 Film